-The historic Can Feixes estate is situated on gravelly slopes above the 400-meter level in an amphitheater at the tree line near the famous Montserrat pinnacle, which forms Penedès’ northern boundary.
-The farthest Penedès vineyard from the Mediterranean, temperature variation here is more Continental in its extremes, the drier climate more conducive to grape health.
-The altitude and mountain terrain constitute the tiny viticultural home of the Parellada variety, locally known as Montenec (“grape of the mountain").
-Recognized as the region's Grand Cru, Can Feixes sells the majority of its grapes and a large portion of the fermented wine as well.
-Only the best grapes, and subsequently the best wines, are kept for production under the family label.
-Total vineyard area of approximately 120 hectares is planted to Parellada, Macabeo, Chardonnay, Tempranillo and Cabernet, with small amounts of Pinot Noir.
+The historic Can Feixes estate is situated on gravely slopes above the 400-meter level in an amphitheater at the tree line near the famous Montserrat pinnacle, which forms Penedes' northern boundary.
+The farthest Penedes vineyard from the Mediterranean, temperature variation here is more Continental in its extremes, the drier climate more conducive to grape health.
+The altitude and mountain terrain constitute the tiny viticultural home of the Parellada variety, locally known as Montonec ("grape of the mountain").
+Recognized as the region's Grand Cru, Can Feixes sells the majority of its grapes, and subsequently the best wines, are kept for production under the family label.
+Total vineayrd area of approximately 120 hectares is planted to Parellada, Macabeo, Chardonnay, Tempranillo and Cabernet, with small amounts of Pinot Noir.

-Today's modern bodega includes subterranean aging cellars with pupitres for manual riddling of the Cava, bottle storage and oak cooperage for the aging of red wine.
-Viticulture and enology are handled respectively by brothers Joan, Xavier and Josep María Huguet.
+Today's modern bodega includes subterranean aging cellars with pupitres for manual riddling of the CAVA, bottle storage and oak cooperage for the aging of red wine.
+Viticulture and the enology are handled respectively by brothers Joan and Josep Maria Huguet.

-Only free-run must from rigorously selected grapes is used.
-Bottled production averages 6,000 cases per year depending on vintage, including a fragrant, firm and minerally dry white (Can Feixes Blanc Selecció) and superb hand-riddled Cava.
+Only free-run must from rigorously selected grapes are used.
+Bottled production averages 6,000 cases per year depending on vintage, including a fragrant, firm and minerally dry white and superb Cava.